-Abhay Gaidhane\ and Zahir Razi Quazi\
+Abhay Gaidhane and Zahir Razi Quazi

 Despite major improvements in reproductive health, millions of individuals still continue to suffer.
-Although the number of under-five deaths worldwide has fallen consistently - from around 13 million in 1990 to 9.2 million in 2007 - maternal deaths have remained stubbornly intractable.
-Since 1990, the estimate of the global annual number of maternal deaths has exceeded 500,000.
+Although the number of under-five deaths worldwide has fallen consistently - from around 13 million in 1990 to 9.2 million in 2007 - maternal deaths have remained stubbornly intractable.1 Since 1990, the estimate of the global annual number of maternal deaths has exceeded 500,000.
 This estimated number of maternal deaths translates to one woman dying every minute.
-Overwhelming majority of these deaths (98%) occur in developing countries.
-The UNICEF report on "The State of World Children 2009" states that in India, the maternal mortality ratio is 450 maternal deaths per 100,000 live births.
+Overwhelming majority of these deaths (98%) occur in developing countries.2 The UNICEF report on "The State of World Children 2009" states that in India, the maternal mortality ratio is 450 maternal deaths per 100,000 live births.
 One woman dies every 5 minutes from a pregnancy-related cause in the country, most of which can be prevented.
-States with high maternal mortality include Rajasthan, Madhya Pradesh, Jharkhand, Orissa, Uttar Pradesh and Bihar.

-Nearly two-thirds of the maternal deaths worldwide are due to five direct causes: haemorrhage, obstructed labour, eclampsia (pregnancy-induced hypertension), sepsis, and unsafe abortion.
-The remaining third are due to indirect causes or an existing medical condition that is worsened by pregnancy or delivery (such as malaria, anaemia, hepatitis, or increasingly, AIDS).
-About 15 percent of all pregnancies are estimated to result in these complications.
-Despite years of research, still there is no reliable method of predicting the vast majority of cases of haemorrhage, obstructed labour and eclampsia.
+States with high maternal mortality include Rajasthan, Madhya Pradesh, Jharkhand, Orissa, Uttar Pradesh and Bihar.3 unsafe abortion.
+The remaining third are due to indirect causes or an existing medical condition that is worsened by pregnancy or delivery (such as malaria, anaemia, hepatitis, or increasingly, AIDS).4 About 15 percent of all pregnancies are estimated to result in these complications.5 Despite years of research, still there is no reliable method of predicting the vast majority of cases of haemorrhage, obstructed labour and eclampsia.
 While the general health status of pregnant women is important for a positive outcome of delivery, deadly complications randomly occur in all women.
-In spite of these, nearly all these lives could be saved if affordable, good-quality obstetric care is available at all hours.
-For this reason, the focus for addressing maternal mortality has shifted from predicting complications during pregnancy to preparing for efficient emergency interventions.
+In spite of these, nearly all these lives could be saved if affordable, good-quality obstetric care is available at all hours.6 For this reason, the focus for addressing maternal mortality has shifted from predicting complications during pregnancy to preparing for efficient emergency interventions.
 In general, emergency obstetric interventions are inexpensive and can easily be carried out by specially trained health professionals.